English language in Southern England: Essex

-The East Anglian feature of yod-dropping was common in Essex.
-In addition, Mersea Island (though not the rest of Essex) showed some rhoticity in speakers born as late as the early 20th century, a feature that characterised other rural dialects of South East England in the 19th century.
-Th-fronting, a feature now widespread in England, was found throughout Essex in the 1950s Survey of English Dialects, which studied speakers born in the late 1800s.
+The East Anglian feature of complete yod-dropping was also common in 19th-century Essex.
+Th-fronting, a feature now widespread throughout England (three as free), was found even more strongly in Essex than in London in the Survey of English Dialects' study of speakers born in the late 1800s.
 Many words are unique to 19th-century Essex dialect, some examples including bonx meaning "to beat up batter for pudding" and hodmedod or hodmadod meaning "snail".
 Several nonstandard grammatical features exist, such as irregular plural forms like housen for "houses".

-Modern Essex English is usually associated with non-rhotic Estuary English, mainly in urban areas receiving an influx of East London migrants since World War II.
-The Essex accent has an east–west variation with the county's west having Estuary English speech features and the county's east having the traditional Essaxon and East Anglian features.